cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 ## Automatic differentiation backbones

-`cdopt` relies on the automatic differentiation (AD) packages to compute the derivatives of the objective function and build the constraint dissolving mapping.
-In `cdopt`, we provide various of plug-in AD backbones in `cdopt.core` based on `autograd` and `torch.autograd` packages.
-Moreover, one can easily build his own AD backbones by other packages, including the `jax` and `tensorflow`.
+CDOpt relies on the automatic differentiation (AD) packages to compute the derivatives of the objective function and build the constraint dissolving mapping.
+In CDOpt, we provide various of plug-in AD backbones in `cdopt.core` based on autograd and PyTorch packages.
+Moreover, one can easily build his own AD backbones based on other packages, including the `jax` and `tensorflow`.